If your property was affected by the wildfires in May, find resources and information on relevant county services here: 2025 Spring Wildfires

 Age-Friendly Community Work

-St. Louis County’s Aging and Adult Health Unit is proud to support efforts that make our county a better place to grow older.
+We are proud to support efforts that make our county a better place to grow older.
 We are working with local partners, residents, and leaders to make their communities more age-friendly – a place where people of all ages can live, work, and thrive.
-It is important to shape communities that support people at every age and ability because people are living longer, healthier lives!

 Communities interested in becoming more Age-Friendly can apply to join the AARP Age-Friendly Network of Cities & Communities.
 This network provides tools to help local leaders identify and understand community needs, foster partnerships among passionate groups and local stakeholders, and enable changes that benefit people of all ages.
 Visit the links below to learn more about the Age Friendly Network and more age-friendly resources for your community.